 Here we are.
-Our 8500 lbs home on wheel is stuck in sand.
+Our 8500 lbs home on wheel is stuck in sand and we don’t have MaxTrax handy.
 It’s dark and we’re not sure how we will get it back on the road…

 Update: After two hours of digging, using rocks, carpet mat, leveling blocks, etc. we got out of there.
 It could have been much easier…